PhilippvK/stm32-tflm-micro-speech/media/README.md

 ### Steps

 1. Download and extract dataset.
 As it's quite large, this will take some time.
-You may want to extract it somewhere outside of this repository, f.e. `/tmp/`
+You may want to extract it somewhere outside of this repository, e.g. under `/tmp/`

 ```
 mkdir /tmp/micro_speech_dataset